eichblatt/coronavirus/docs/index.md

 # About the Data

-The Covid death rates are annualized daily death per person in the population of the state or region.
+The Covid death rates are annualized daily 7-day moving average death per person in the population of the state or region.
 Eg. it is 365 * the daily death rate.

 Daily Covid data for the United States from [https://covidtracking.com/](https://covidtracking.com)

 US Population and non-covid death rates from [the US census website](https://www.census.gov/programs-surveys/popest.html)

-World Population covid death rates from [corona-api.com](https://corona-api.com/countries) Report Updated at 2021.01.25 11:53:05 EST
+World Population covid death rates from [corona-api.com](https://corona-api.com/countries) Report Updated at 2021.01.26 15:01:27 EST